 Listening is very critical to problem-solving skills.
 Tell your child to listen without arguing or debating.
 Encourage him to use statements like ‘I need, I want, I feel’.

 Teach your child to evaluate the pros and cons of each of the possible solutions.
+Have them imagine what would happen when they try the solution.
 Help him omit the options in which the negatives outweigh the positives.
 It will help your child sort out the most promising solution.